fbpx

 The Official Tourism Website for Shropshire

-Much of south Shropshire is a designated Area of Outstanding of Natural Beauty (AONB) – official recognition that its diverse landscape (hills, farmland, rivers and woodland) are vital to wildlife, tranquillity, culture and enjoyment.
+Much of south Shropshire is in the Shropshire Hills National Landscape, which is a designated Area of Outstanding of Natural Beauty – official recognition that its diverse landscape (hills, farmland, rivers and woodland) are vital to wildlife, tranquillity, culture and enjoyment.
 You need only glance at the ancient hills and rolling patchwork landscape to realise the importance of protecting this beautiful part of Shropshire.
 Our most famous hills include the Stiperstones (which during Victorian times were the location of Europe’s largest lead mines) and the heather-topped Long Mynd which means ‘long mountain’ in Welsh.
 Want to explore more?
 Try a summer trip on the Shropshire Hills Shuttle buses.

 Church Stretton

-Church Stretton lies in the heart of the Shropshire Hills Area of Outstanding Natural Beauty.
+Church Stretton lies in the heart of the Shropshire Hills National Landscape.
 It is a historic market town with a Norman Church and buildings dating back to Tudor times.
 A charter market has been held in the Town Square on Thursdays for over 800 years.
 The town’s history is laid out in Illustrative tableaux on the wall of the Antiques emporium.

 Church Stretton is a small friendly town with a compact shopping centre, which retains much of its original Edwardian style.
 The town is proud to have a number of independent speciality shops, several of which have been recognised with regional awards.
 There is a choice of coffee houses and a range of different eateries, as well as well regarded pubs in the adjacent villages of Little Stretton, All Stretton, Cardington and Leebotwood.